Paired

 David Allen Sullivan

-David Allen Sullivan is a published author and a poet.
-He won the Mary Ballard Chapbook poetry prize for Take Wing, and his book of poems about the year he spent as a Fulbright lecturer in China, Seed Shell Ash, is forthcoming from Salmon Press.
-He teaches at Cabrillo College, where he edits the Porter Gulch Review with his students and lives in Santa Cruz with his family.
+David Allen Sullivan is the former poet laureate of Santa Cruz county.
+His books include: Strong-Armed Angels, Every Seed of the Pomegranate, a book of co-translation with Abbas Kadhim from the Arabic of Iraqi Adnan Al-Sayegh, Bombs Have Not Breakfasted Yet, and Black Ice.
+He won the Mary Ballard Chapbook poetry prize for Take Wing, and Tim Seibles selected Black Butterflies Over Baghdad for the Hilary Tham capital collection, Word Works Books.
+Salt Pruning, a co-authored book of poems with Ignatius Valentine Aloysius, was published by Hummingbird Poetry Press.
+A book of poems about his Fulbright year in China with his family, Seed Shell Ash, is forthcoming from Salmon Press.
+He teaches at Cabrillo College, where he edits the Porter Gulch Review with his students, lives in Santa Cruz with his family.

 Don't Miss